aerogear/graphback/docs/datasync/conflict-resolution-strategies.md

 ### ThrowOnConflict

-This strategy throws a `ConflictError` every time a conflict occurs, so that the client can be informed about the conflicts and can possibly resolve the conflicts.
+This strategy throws a `ConflictError` whenever a client tries to change a field on a document, that has also been changed on the server since the client last fetched it.

 ### Custom Conflict Strategy